-Zingers, breakouts and burns: What to watch in the debates
+Breakouts, burns and zingers: What to watch in Dem debates

 These virtual strangers to most Americans may be enjoying their first — and maybe last — turn on the national stage, so they have the least to lose.

 Take John Delaney, 56, a former member of the House from Maryland.
-Look for him to try to make an impression by keeping up his criticism of Warren’s student debt relief plan, among others.
+Look for him to try to make an impression by keeping up his criticism of Warren’s plans.

 Or Ohio Rep. Tim Ryan, 45, who sits on the powerful House Appropriations Committee.
 He has likened the Democratic primary to “speed dating with the American people.”